The most American moments of every presidential administration, part two

-In our increasingly divided political world, it’s important to take the time to realize that no President of the United States takes office hoping to be remembered as the worst to ever hold the office.
-And even though one out of our 45 historical Presidents has to hold that position, I’m sorry to tell you that it’s not one of the Presidents who ever held the office in our lifetimes.
+In our increasingly divided political world, it’s important to take the time to realize that no President of the United States takes office hoping to be remembered as the worst to ever hold that office.
+And even though one out of our 40-something historical presidents has to hold that position, I’m sorry to tell you that it’s not one of the presidents who ever held the office in our lifetimes.

-Part two of this series that highlights the most patriotic moments of every Presidency covers Presidents 12-22, from Zachary Taylor to Grover Cleveland.
+Part two of this series, which highlights the most patriotic moments of every presidency, covers presidents 12-22, from Zachary Taylor to Grover Cleveland.
 It also includes James Buchanan, which is interesting because Buchanan jokes have been hard to come up with since 1881.

 Zachary Taylor

-Zachary Taylor had been serving the United States in the Army all the way back to the War of 1812.
-But by the time came for war with Mexico, Taylor was a general – and a good one.
-Beating the Mexicans paved his way to the White House.
+Zachary Taylor had served in the United States Army since the War of 1812.
+But by the time the time came for war with Mexico, Taylor was a general, and a good one at that.
+Beating the Mexicans paved the way for him to the White House.

-What’s more patriotic than 30-plus years destroying America’s enemies?
-As President, Taylor didn’t serve long, but like Andrew Jackson, he asserted the authority of the federal government over the states at a time when it was most important.
+What’s more patriotic than 30-plus years of destroying America’s enemies?
+As president, Taylor didn’t serve long, but like Andrew Jackson, he asserted the authority of the federal government over the states at a time when it was most important.
 When Texas and New Mexico entered a border dispute, Taylor stepped in and settled the land boundary.
-When Texas refused to comply, Taylor threatened to lead an Army – himself – down to Texas, saying everyone there “taken in rebellion against the Union, would hang with less reluctance than hanging deserters and spies in Mexico.”
+When Texas refused to comply, Taylor threatened to personally lead an Army down to Texas, saying everyone there “taken in rebellion against the Union, would hang with less reluctance than hanging deserters and spies in Mexico.”

 Millard Fillmore

-Fillmore took office after Taylor died from an intestinal ailment involving fruit and iced milk.
-Fillmore, true to the duties of Vice-President took office to finish up Taylor’s term.
-It was lucky for France and Portugal that President Taylor was uninterested in foreign affairs, but President Fillmore certainly was.
+Not terribly good with handling ongoing domestic trouble, Millard Fillmore was definitely not going to take shit from some other country.
+He took office after Taylor died from an intestinal ailment involving fruit and iced milk.
+Fillmore, true to the duties of Vice-President, took office to finish up Taylor’s term.
+It was fortunate for France and Portugal that President Taylor was uninterested in foreign affairs, but President Fillmore certainly was not.

-When Fillmore found out that France, under Napoleon III, was meddling in the affairs of Hawaii, he issued them a stern warning – those were in the American sphere of influence.
-He also sought money owed to the U.S. from Portugal and sent Commodore Matthew Perry to Japan to open the island nation up for trade… American trade.
+When Fillmore found out that France, under Napoleon III, was meddling in Hawaii’s affairs, he issued a stern warning that the islands were in the American sphere of influence.
+He also sought the money owed to the U.S. from Portugal and sent Commodore Matthew Perry to Japan to open the island nation to American trade.

 Franklin Pierce

-The second installment of this list will include many Presidents that are in the running for the title of “worst.”
+The second installment of this list will include many presidents who are in the running for the title of “worst.”
 Franklin Pierce is perpetually nominated for the dubious honor.
-While the former general’s patriotism is beyond reproach, his skills in office definitely are not.
-To make matters worse, his tenure is also ranked as one of the least memorable.
+As a former general, his patriotism is beyond reproach, but his skills in office definitely are not.
+To make matters worse, his tenure is also ranked among the least memorable.

-What’s most patriotic about Pierce’s tenure is that Pierce ended up losing his party’s nomination for re-election and he accepted that outcome, stepping aside for the election of 1856.
-The peaceful transfer of power is a central tenet to American Democracy and Pierce more than upheld that tradition.
+What’s most patriotic about Pierce’s tenure is that Pierce ended up losing his party’s nomination for re-election, and he accepted that outcome, stepping aside for the election of 1856.
+The peaceful transfer of power is a central tenet of American Democracy, and Pierce more than upheld that tradition.

 James Buchanan